PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-07 05:32:38
+Last updated: 2024-04-07 05:33:12
-Random Quote: I'm not in the meth business.
-I'm in the empire business. - Walter White
+Random Quote: I hired a decorator and I asked him: "What would the inside of Tinkerbell's vagina look like?"
+And the kid just ran with it! - Quinn Garvey